 You’ll also need to assign responsibilities where necessary.
 Keep it clear which individual or department is responsible for an area of the flow, everyone will know what is expected of them and who to turn to in a problem.

 You can also consider adding ‘control points’ where your team should stop the flow and only proceed once approval has been met.
-This can be very important in delicate processes, where risks or even danger can arise.
+This can be very important in delicate business processes, where risks or even danger can arise.

 4. Choose Your Symbols and Create Your Flowchart